kmeng01/rome/README.md

 python3 experiments.evaluate --alg_name=ROME --model_name=gpt2-xl --hparams_fname=gpt2-xl.json
 ```

-_Note: evaluation is currently only supported for PyTorch methods that edit causal (i.e. autoregressive) HuggingFace models.
+_Note: evaluation is currently only supported for methods that edit autoregressive HuggingFace models using the PyTorch backend.
 We are working on a set of general-purpose methods (usable on e.g. TensorFlow and without HuggingFace) that will be released soon._

-## Integrating and Evaluating New Editing Methods
+### Integrating New Editing Methods

 <!-- Say you have a new method `X` and want to benchmark it on CounterFact.
 Here's a checklist for evaluating `X`:
 - The public method that evaluates a model on each CounterFact record is [`compute_rewrite_quality`](experiments/py/eval_utils.py); see [the source code](experiments/py/eval_utils.py) for details.
 - In your evaluation script, you should call `compute_rewrite_quality` once with an unedited model and once with a model that has been edited with `X`.
 Each time, the function returns a dictionary. -->

 Say you have a new method `X` and want to benchmark it on CounterFact.
-We already have a runner that instruments the evaluation loop at [`experiments/evaluate.py`](experiments/evaluate.py).
-To use it:
+To integrate `X` with our runner:
 - Subclass [`HyperParams`](util/hparams.py) into `XHyperParams` and specify all hyperparameter fields.
 See [`ROMEHyperParameters`](rome/rome_hparams.py) for an example implementation.
 - Create a hyperparameters file at `hparams/X/gpt2-xl.json` and specify some default values.
 See [`hparams/ROME/gpt2-xl.json`](hparams/ROME/gpt2-xl.json) for an example.
 - Define a function `apply_X_to_model` which accepts several parameters and returns (i) the rewritten model and (ii) a dictionary of original weight values for ones that were edited (in the format `{weight_name: original_weight_values}`).
 See [`rome/rome_main.py`](rome/rome_main.py) for an example.
 - Add `X` to `ALG_DICT` in [`experiments/evaluate.py`](experiments/evaluate.py) by adding the line `"X": (XHyperParams, apply_X_to_model)`.

-Finally, run the main script!
+Finally, run the main script:
 ```bash
 python3 experiments.evaluate --alg_name=X --model_name=gpt2-xl --hparams_fname=gpt2-xl.json
 ```